dipol-uf/DIPOL-UF/README.md

 where `<PLATFORM>` is either `x64` or `x86` (for 32-bit).

 Examples of build & test workflows can be found in the [CI scripts](./.github/workflows)

+The [/scripts](./scripts/) folder contains automation scripts that can be used for testing and building executables.

 ---
 ## Development environement configuration using `choco`